2021 Stephen F. Austin Lumberjacks football team

 The 2021 Stephen F. Austin Lumberjacks football team represented Stephen F. Austin State University in the 2021 NCAA Division I FCS football season as a member of the Western Athletic Conference (WAC).
 The Lumberjacks were led by third-year head coach Colby Carthel and played their home games at Homer Bryce Stadium.

 The Western Athletic Conference and ASUN Conference announced the formation of the WAC-ASUN Challenge (AQ7) for the 2021 season on February 23, 2021.
 The Challenge included the four fully qualified Division I (FCS) members of the WAC (Abilene Christian, Lamar, Sam Houston, and Stephen F. Austin) and Central Arkansas, Eastern Kentucky, and Jacksonville State of the ASUN Conference.
 The winner of the challenge received an auto-bid to the NCAA Division I FCS football playoffs.

-Previous season

-The Lumberjacks finished the 2020–21 season with 6–4 overall record, for the program's first winning season since 2014.
-All four losses were against NCAA Division I FBS teams.